Graylog2/documentation/pages/installation/docker.rst

 Configuration
 -------------

-Every configuration option can be set via environment variables, take a look `here <https://github.com/Graylog2/graylog2-server/blob/master/misc/graylog.conf>`__ for an overview.
+Every configuration option can be set via `environment variables <https://github.com/Graylog2/graylog2-server/blob/master/misc/graylog.conf>`__.
 Simply prefix the parameter name with `GRAYLOG_` and put it all in upper case.
 Another option would be to store the configuration file outside of the container and edit it directly.